Deriving Entangled Relativity: Introduction

 A key conceptual advantage of Entangled Relativity over General Relativity is that it requires fewer fundamental constants at both classical and quantum levels \cite{minazzoli:2022ar}.
 However, an important consequence of this feature is that both $G$ and $\hbar$ are not fixed but can vary across space and time, leading to potential quantitative ways to test the theory \cite{minazzoli:2022ar,chehab:2025hl}.

-The objective of this paper is to demonstrate that the non-linear action of Entangled Relativity could have been derived---rather than discovered accidentally---by imposing a straightforward requirement: the theory must possess all the solutions of General Relativity whenever $\Lm = T$ on-shell, similarly to the \textit{instrinsic decoupling} originally found in Scalar-Tensor theories \cite{minazzoli:2013pr,minazzoli:2014pr,minazzoli:2014pl}.
+The objective of this paper is to demonstrate that the non-linear action of Entangled Relativity could have been derived---rather than discovered accidentally---by imposing a straightforward requirement: the theory must possess all the solutions of General Relativity without a cosmological constant\footnote{For now on, when we mention ``General Relativity'', we mean ``General Relativity without a cosmological constant'', unless specified otherwise.} whenever $\Lm = T$ on-shell, similarly to the \textit{instrinsic decoupling} originally found in Scalar-Tensor theories \cite{minazzoli:2013pr,minazzoli:2014pr,minazzoli:2014pl}.

 The motivation for this requirement is that our present universe appears to be predominantly filled with dust and electromagnetic radiation, both of which satisfy $\Lm = T$ on-shell.\footnote{But see also \cite{avelino:2022pr,pinto:2025ar}.} Therefore, this condition is essential for recovering the well-tested phenomenology of General Relativity for our universe in his current state \cite{wambsganss:1998lr,uzan:2011lr,will:2014lr,abbott:2020lr,burns:2020lr,fienga:2024lr}, as has been confirmed within the framework of Entangled Relativity \cite{ludwig:2015pl,minazzoli:2018pr,minazzoli:2021cq,minazzoli:2024mo,arruga:2021pr,arruga:2021ep,minazzoli:2021ej,minazzoli:2022ar,minazzoli:2025ep,wavasseur:2025gg,minazzoli:2025ep}.